 Options trading opens more possibilities for traders to trade their favorite financial assets with freedom and flexibility.
 Whether you are a conservative or aggressive trader, a beginner or experienced one, options trading offers a risk limited entry to the exciting and lucrative world of online financial assets trading.
 Use the innovative tools and products available on our AvaOptions platform and take your trading activities to the next level.

 AvaOptions is a leading platform for trading options that were built with the trader in mind.
 The platform is user-friendly and intuitive, and it offers numerous handy features and tools to help you enhance your options trading activities.
 It is highly customizable and has key options trading strategies integrated for easy application by traders.

-Take the option to sign up with AvaTrade and get to trade real options with a real broker!
+Take the option to sign up with AvaTrade AU and get to trade real options with a real broker!